-A statue of limitations is the time limit that is set by Virginia Code (the statute) in which a lawsuit must be filed.
-This applies to every law suit, including wrongful death, car crashes, and personal injury cases.
-This is probably the most important deadline in a personal injury case, or any other type of case, because after this time limit has passed, nothing can be done and the claim is null and void.
+A statute of limitations is the time limit that is set by Virginia Code (the statute) in which a lawsuit must be filed.
+This applies to every lawsuit, including wrongful death, car crashes, and personal injury cases.
+This is probably the most important deadline in a personal injury case, or any other type of case, because after this time limit has passed, nothing can be done, and the claim is null and void.

 Generally, a personal injury case must be filed within two years of the date of the accident.
 The lawsuit must name the person you believe is responsible for the injuries and must make an allegation of what they did wrong.
 In a personal injury action, the cause of action typically includes an allegation of negligence.
 Negligence is simply the failure to use ordinary care.

 However, there are some exceptions to the statute of limitations.
 First, if a child is the injured party, the child has two years after their eighteenth birthday to file suit.
 This is essentially the child’s twentieth birthday.